exfiltrace-labs/cbs_parser/README.md

 ## Analysis Tips

-1. **Build a timeline** - `indexeddb_timeline.csv` sorted by `timestamp` shows the user's Start Menu activity in sequence.
+1. **Build a timeline** - `indexeddb_timeline.csv` sorted by `timestamp` can show the user's recent Start Menu activity in sequence.

-2. **Evidence of user intent** - `cache_searches.csv` reveals what the user searched for from the Start Menu, even if they never opened a browser.
+2. **Evidence of user intent** - `cache_searches.csv` can reveal what the user searched for from the Start Menu, even if they never opened a browser.
 Searches like "sdelete" or "how to delete history" could be indicative of anti-forensics.
 The cache parser is particularly valuable as it captures searches the user may not have realized were recorded.

-3. **User profiling through typos** - The `search_prefix` column captures exactly what was typed, including misspellings ("poewrs" for PowerShell).
-Multiple prefixes pointing to the same target show typing behavior.
+3. **User profiling through typos** - The `search_prefix` column captures exactly what was typed, including misspellings (e.g., "poewrs" for PowerShell).
+Multiple prefixes pointing to the same target file or executable can help establish typing behavior.

 4. **Cross-reference launch counts** - `appsindex_apps.csv` tracks launches from *all* sources (Taskbar, Run dialog, etc.), while `indexeddb_summary.csv` tracks only Start Menu launches.
 Comparing the two shows whether an application was typically launched from Start Menu or elsewhere.
+Discrepancies in run counts between AppsIndex.db, UserAssist, and Prefetch are expected, given that each artifact records activity using different methods and scopes.

 ## Acknowledgements

 The IndexedDB parser leverages [ccl_chromium_reader](https://github.com/cclgroupltd/ccl_chromium_reader) by [CCL Forensics](https://www.cclsolutionsgroup.com/).

-Additionally, recognition is given to the work published by *detect.fyi* in [Introducing AppsIndex.db: New Windows 11 Artifact for Tracking Start Menu Application Execution](https://detect.fyi/introducing-appsindex-db-new-windows-11-artifact-for-tracking-start-menu-application-execution-b294c8e764fa).
+Additionally, recognition is given to the work published by *thedigitaldetective* in [Introducing AppsIndex.db: New Windows 11 Artifact for Tracking Start Menu Application Execution](https://detect.fyi/introducing-appsindex-db-new-windows-11-artifact-for-tracking-start-menu-application-execution-b294c8e764fa).
 During research and development of this tool, it was observed that this may have been among the first public documentations of the `AppsIndex.db` artifact.

 ## License